Haloscope

 The most well-known haloscope experiment to date is ADMX (Axion Dark Matter eXperiment).
+ADMX uses a resonant cavity haloscope, namely a cylindrical haloscope, with the goal of detecting axions.
 Other axion experiments, like IAXO (International AXion Observatory), may incorporate haloscope techniques in its broader axion detection strategy.
 One of these techniques is RADES (Relic Axion Dark matter Exploratory Setup) which was operated in CAST.

 Haloscope techniques, have also been proposed for the detection of high-frequency gravitational waves.
 In these concepts, a resonant cavity placed in a strong magnetic field can convert gravitational wave energy into electromagnetic signals through axion-like couplings or other beyond-standard-model interactions.
 Such approaches aim to explore gravitational wave frequencies in the MHz to GHz range, which are not accessible to conventional interferometers like LIGO or Virgo.